How to Save Money with a Pellet Heater

 Turn it Off

-Worried you’ll come home to a cold house if you switch it off?
-Switch it on an hour before you get home, using the timer or WIFI, and you’ll come home to a warm house.
+There’s no need to worry about coming home to a cold house if you switch off your pellet heater.
+You can easily switch a pellet heater on before you come home by using the timer or WIFI, so there’s no need to worry about a cold house with a pellet heater.
 A common wood heater habit is to let it burn while you are out but there’s no reason to do this with a pellet heater.
 Pellet heaters start heating within minutes of being switched on and quickly heat up an area thanks to the fan that circulates hot air around.
 Switching off your pellet heater when you aren’t home will save you pellets and money.

 It’s Not a Wood Heater

 The best way to save money with a pellet heater is to NOT use it like a wood heater.
-These habits are bad habits when applied to a pellet heater, such as letting it burn all night, letting it run while you aren’t at home and not heating your room to a set temperature.
+Wood heater habits are bad habits when applied to a pellet heater, such as letting it burn all night, letting it run while you aren’t at home and not heating your room to a set temperature.
 Pellet heaters can easily save you money and reduce what you spend on winter heating if used properly.
 If you are used to a wood heater, then the best thing you can do is DON’T treat your pellet heater like a wood heater.
 Use the features of a pellet heater to your advantage and you’ll easily reduce how many pellets you burn and save money.

 Burn Budget Wood Pellets